 If Google feels (in its sole discretion) that the Merchant’s responsiveness is negatively impacting the customer experience, Google may suppress or remove the visual elements of the Program from the Merchant's site; after such time, orders on the Merchant's site will be ineligible for the Program.
 However, the Merchant is still required to resolve issues with any protected orders and assist Google in any such escalation.

-If Google determines the customer is required to return the item: 100% of refunds issued within 6 business days of receipt of returned item at Merchant's warehouse
+- If Google determines the customer is required to return the item: 100% of refunds must be issued within 6 business days of receipt of returned item at Merchant's warehouse.

 Building a Performance History

-Displaying the Badge: Monitor-Only Mode; Minimum Time and Order Volume
+Displaying the Badge: Qualification Period; Minimum Time and Order Volume

 Failure to Meet Performance Standards; Suspension from the Program